HBL was the first commercial bank to be established in Pakistan in 1947

 Originally established in 1941, HBL moved its operations to Pakistan in 1947 at the request of Muhammad Ali Jinnah, hence becoming the first commercial bank to lay its foundation in the country.

 Embarking on a progressive journey, HBL continued to grow and expand in the successive years.
-The Bank’s first international branch opened in Colombo, Sri Lanka in 1951, while the construction of the iconic Habib Bank Plaza was completed in 1972, the year that also marked the commemoration of HBL’s 25th anniversary.
+The Bank’s first international branch opened in Colombo, Sri Lanka in 1951, while the iconic HBL Plaza building commenced its operations on 4 September 1971.

 With a sizeable domestic share, HBL was nationalized in 1974.
 The Bank became a trend setter in the banking industry, acquiring the lion’s share in inward foreign remittances and a major market share in loans to small industries, traders and farmers.